So You Think You Can Dance (American TV series) season 16: Studio shows

 The Academy Rounds took place in April, the contestants had a few months off to practice as the live shows did not begin filming until August.
-The rest of the season consists of the studio shows—taped in front of a live audience on Saturdays, then aired the following Monday; with the exception of the finale, which was broadcast live—eliminating contestants based on viewer votes to determine "America's favorite dancer".
-Finalist Sophie Pittman shared the experience can be "kind of nerve-racking because we don't know what to expect".
+The rest of the season consists of the studio shows—taped in front of a live audience on Saturdays, then aired the following Monday; with the exception of the finale, which was broadcast live—sending home contestants based on viewer votes to determine "America's favorite dancer".
+Contestant Sophie Pittman shared the experience can be "kind of nerve-racking because we don't know what to expect".
 According to Barbara Muñoz, mother of another contestant, Bailey, contestants "draw from a hat what genre and choreographer they're paired with".
 The contestants are in rehearsal Tuesday through Saturday, "more than eight hours a day with professional choreographers", with new styles each week and usually one or more pairs.